 Bedload transport per se also may need to be considered when examining off-site effects of dredging on benthic invertebrates and fish.
 Culp et al. (1986) observed short-term reductions in invertebrate abundance from increased transport of fine bedload in a natural riffle where the composition of the substrate was not altered greatly.
-In addition, dredging-caused increase in transport of fine sediment may have harmed sculpin at the North Fork of the American River (Harvey 1986): relatively few sculpin occupied microhabitats beneath cobbles and boulders that remained unembedded downstream of the dredge.
+In addition, dredging-caused increase in transport improvement of spawning habitat by dredging downstream of dams is rare.